 Student Loan Rehabilitation Law New Regulations

-But the Department of Education issued new regulations effecting student loan rehabilitation effective July 1, 2014 applicable to FFEL and Direct Loans which will help.
-As of July 2014, loan holders will be required to initially calculate the reasonable and affordable payment amount using the income-based repayment (IBR) formula.
-This does not put borrowers into Income based repayment loans it only uses the IBR formula to calculate the rehabilitation payment.
-Normally a borrower can have the loan declared current as if it was never in default by completing 9 of 10 payments in a rehabilitation program.
-Borrowers can only enter into an IBR (income based repayment loan/plan) after they get out of default.
+But the Department of Education (DOE) issued new regulations affecting student loan rehabilitation effective July 1, 2014.
+These regs are applicable to FFEL and Direct Loans.
+As of July 2014, loan holders will initially calculate the reasonable and affordable payment amount using the income-based repayment (IBR) formula.
+This does not put borrowers into income-based repayment loans; it only uses the IBR formula to calculate the rehabilitation payment.
+Usually, a borrower can have the loan declared current as if it was never in default by completing 9 of 10 payments in a rehabilitation program.
+Borrowers can only enter into an IBR (income-based repayment loan/plan) after they get out of default.

-The new formula for rehabilitation will be the current IBR formula based on payments no higher than 15% of discretionary income even though some borrowers may now have IBR plans based on a 10% threshold.
+The new formula for rehabilitation will be the current IBR formula based on payments no higher than 15% of discretionary income, even though some borrowers may now have IBR plans based on a 10% threshold.
 The formula can cause a 0 payment, but regulations state the borrower must pay at least $5/month.
-The borrower can object the amount calculated by the lender in which case, the loan holder must recalculate the payment based solely on information on an approved form.
+The borrower can object to the amount calculated by the lender.
+Then loan holder must recalculate the payment based solely on the information on an approved form.

-The borrowers have always been entitled to pay only a reasonable and affordable amount.
+The borrowers have always been able to pay only a reasonable and affordable amount.
 There should be no dramatic shift based on what the law says.
-The drama occurs because collectors are now more likely to tell borrowers the truth because they don’t have to sacrifice their own profits to do so.
+The drama occurs because collectors are now more likely to tell borrowers the truth.
+After all, they don’t have to sacrifice their profits to do so.

 It’s a good outcome if collectors follow the law.
 Additionally, there are other ways the commission system rewards collectors to steering borrowers into programs that are not in their best interests.